datacommonsorg/website/gke/README.md

 - Make sure the managed SSL certificate is "ACTIVE" by checking ["Load balancing" in GCP](https://pantheon.corp.google.com/net-services/loadbalancing/advanced/sslCertificates/list?project=PROJECT_ID&sslCertificateTablesize=50).
 This can take minutes up to hours.

   **NOTE** Make sure the certificate is [associated with a target proxy](https://cloud.google.com/load-balancing/docs/ssl-certificates/troubleshooting#certificate-managed-status).
-For mixer, the certificate is linked the target proxy through the [GKE Ingress](mci.yaml.tpl).
-If they are not linked, then need to manually add the certificate to the load balancing ([example setup in GCP](ssl.png)).
+The certificate is linked the target proxy through the [GKE Ingress](mci.yaml.tpl).
+If they are not linked, need to manually add the certificate to the load balancing ([example setup in GCP](ssl.png)).

 - [Configure the DNS in the domain registrar](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs#update-dns)).